By Nicole Wilson•

 Despite this, many energy suppliers still charge a premium for renewable energy, so many businesses choose to stick with energy generated from fossil fuels.

 Bulb believes energy should be both affordable and green, so we'll never charge you more for choosing renewables.
 We supply thousands of UK businesses with 100% carbon neutral gas and 100% renewable electricity from a mixture of generation types including wind, solar and hydro.
-And our prices are on average 10% lower than the big business energy suppliers.
-It's the best of both worlds.

 Depending on the size of your business, there are a couple of options for going green:

 This is the easiest way to get renewable energy for your business, and it's available to companies of all sizes.